Mendkelokesh12/Number_Guessing_Game/README.md

 ## Description

-Number Guessing Game is a fun and interactive Python-based console game where the player tries to guess a randomly generated number within a certain range.
+Number Guessing Game is a fun and interactive Java-based console game where the player tries to guess a randomly generated number within a certain range.

 ## Features